 We adopt the Presbyterian form of church government as the form of government instituted by Christ for the government of His church to the end of the age.

 Our Pastor, Tim Worrell planted this congregation in the Spring of 1998.
 He is a graduate of Greenville Presbyterian Theological Seminary.
 His ministry promotes the centrality of the pulpit, yet his preaching can be said to be "pastoral."
 Pastor Worrell seeks to preach consecutive, systematic, and occassional sermons in an effort to faithfully preach "the whole counsel of God."
 The preaching we hear week-by-week can be characterized as doctrinal, practical, and experimental.

 Pastor Worrell has been happily married to his wife Joy for twenty years.
 They have five children.
 In addition to his responsibilities with the church, Tim also consults as a Nuclear Engineer for Westinghouse part-time.

-Come worship each Lord's Day with us at 11:00 AM at the Matthews Recreation Center, 1201 Crews Road, in Matthews.
+Come worship each Lord's Day with us at 11:00 AM at the Matthews Community Center at 100 McDowell Street East in Matthews.

 Primary Speaker: Timothy J. WorrellTim Worrell planted this congregation in the Spring of 1998.
 He is a graduate of Greenville Presbyterian Theological Seminary.
 His ministry promotes the centrality of the pulpit, yet his preaching can be said to be ‚Äúpastoral.‚ÄĚ Pastor Worrell seeks to... | more..